dailykit/dailyos/src/apps/insights/README.md

 > NOTE: the key in x and y used in above schema should be available in the query.

 > NOTE: the schema for BarChart and Line chart is same.
-Refer to Schema.pdf for more info.
+Refer to [Schema](Schema.md) for more info.

 #### React Code